 Scouts of any age can participate, from Cub Scouts to Boy Scouts and Venturers, including girls.
 Once at the ham radio station, the communication typically involves talking on a microphone and listening on the station speakers.
 However, many forms of specialized communication may also be taking place, such as video communication, digital communication (much like sending a message on your smartphone but transmitted by radio), or communication through a satellite relay or an earth-based relay (called a repeater).
 The exchanges include such information as name, location (called QTH in ham speak), Scout rank, age, and hobbies.
 The stations you’ll be communicating with can be across town, across the country, or even around the world!
 The World Scout Bureau reported that the 2016 JOTA had nearly 1.3 million Scout participants from more than 30,000 locations, and reached 156 countries.

-Catalina Council will be hosting a Free Weekend event.
-Our event is closed.
+Catalina Council will be hosting a weekend event on October 18th-20th.